Walton's Fancy and Staple Pleases Me

 FHA approved downtown Austin condos:

 FHA approval has ZERO to do with the quality or desirability of a building.
-In fact, it is smart Home Owner’s Associations and developers that open up their projects to as many financing options as possible – even Spring has a few units that can be purchased with the FHA loan program and $8,000 first time home buyer credit.
+In fact, it is smart Home Owner’s Associations and developers that open up their projects to as many financing options as possible.

 -Jude